 Boat Insurance

-Although boating can be an enjoyable pasttime, it also comes with its own risks.
+Although boating can be an enjoyable pastime, it also comes with its own risks.
 Just like you’d get car insurance when on the road, boat insurance brings you peace of mind when adventuring on the open water.
 Here’s everything you need to know about boat insurance, what it covers, and what it doesn’t cover.

 What is Boat Insurance?